 Of course, maintaining a successful co-parenting relationship is not always easy, especially when you and your partner didn't end on the best of terms.
 With that being said, we've listed some tips to guide you on your co-parenting journey with your former partner.

 Communication is key to a successful co-parenting relationship, moreso if you and your partner don't live under the same roof.
-Try to be open with your partner when it comes to matters of your toddler, whether it's as basic as their eating habits or any peculiar behaviors you might have noticed.
+Tip 1 is to try to be open with your partner when it comes to matters of your toddler.
+This applies to anything practical, such as their eating habits or any peculiar behaviors you might have noticed.

 To make this easier for you, consider sharing an online document or notebook, where you can input your schedules, discuss screen-time limitations, and other things relevant to your child.
 Furthermore, openly communicating with your co-parent helps you understand your little one better and gives them the support that they deserve.